-If you have just been told you tested positive for HIV, it can feel like the worst news in the world.
-As upsetting as testing positive can be, you are better off knowing.
+If you have just been told you acquired HIV, it can feel like the worst news in the world.
+As upsetting as this can be, you are better off knowing.
 Once you know you are living with HIV, you can take charge of your health and have the best chance to slow or prevent disease progression.

-If you test positive for HIV, there are many things you can do to stay healthy.
+If you have acquired HIV, there are many things you can do to stay healthy.
 One important thing you can do is find a good health care provider.
 It is also important to begin taking HIV drugs, which will help keep your immune system healthy.
-The longer someone is living with HIV and does not receive treatment, the more likely she is to have a weakened immune system, and the harder the HIV drugs may have to work once she starts them.
+The longer you live with HIV and do not receive treatment, the more likely you are to have a weakened immune system, and the harder the HIV drugs may have to work once you start them.
 Learning about HIV and its treatment will help you make the best of your situation, as will setting up a support group or finding others who share your experience (see our community of women living with HIV at A Girl Like Me).
-For more information, see our Did You Just Test HIV+? article.
+For more information, see our Did You Just Test HIV+? fact sheet.

 The federal HIPAA law (Health Insurance Portability and Accountability Act of 1996) also protects the confidentiality of your HIV status in the US.
 It prevents health care or social service providers from sharing your HIV test results without your written consent.

-While you are required by US law to disclose your HIV+ status to sexual partners, you are under no obligation to disclose your status to friends, family, coworkers, or your employer.
-For more information, see The Well Project's articles, Disclosure and HIV and Understanding Your Rights and Responsibilities in the Workplace.
+If you are living with HIV, you are required by US law to disclose your HIV status to sexual partners.
+However, you are under no obligation to disclose your HIV status to friends, family, coworkers, or your employer.
+For more information, see our fact sheets on Disclosure and HIV and Understanding Your Rights and Responsibilities in the Workplace.

 Getting tested for HIV is one of the best things you can do for your health.
 If you test negative, you can stop worrying and have a wonderful opportunity to learn how to stay HIV-negative.
-If you just tested positive, it is common to feel angry, scared, confused, shocked, or depressed.
+If you just became aware that you acquired HIV, it is common to feel angry, scared, confused, shocked, or depressed.
 These feelings are normal.
 Please get the help and support you deserve, and know that there are many things you can do to stay healthy, including taking HIV drugs.